Autoimmune Disorders life insurance, critical illness cover and income protection

 The facts about getting life insurance with Autoimmune Disorders

-You can get Automimmune Disorders life insurance at standard rates with no need for GP reports or access to medical records if your condition is well controlled and you have no reccuring symptoms that have an impact on your everyday life.
-Many applications for Automimmune Disorders have no additional loadings to premiums, or experience just a small loading.
+You can get Autoimmune Disorders life insurance at standard rates with no need for GP reports or access to medical records if your condition is well controlled and you have no recurring symptoms that have an impact on your everyday life.
+Many applications for Autoimmune Disorders have no additional loadings to premiums, or experience just a small loading.

 What does Autoimmune Disorder life insurance cost?